|

 NOTE: This broadcast moment is one of the greatest broadcasts ever aired on radio or television.
 And That's the Way it Was, October 3rd, 1951.

 This remastered 34-minute retrospective was remastered by Phil Gries.
-It is the most complete audio extant and available representing this radio broadcast.
+It is the most complete audio extant and available representing this radio broadcast with best possible sound created.

 In the Series, the Yankees showed some power of their own, including Gil McDougald's grand slam home run in Game 5, at the Polo Grounds.
 The Yankees won the Series in six games, for their third straight title and 14th overall.
 This would be the last World Series for Joe DiMaggio, who retired afterward, and the first for rookies Willie Mays and Mickey Mantle.